Mademoiselle Mars: Life

-She was incomparable in ingenue parts, and equally charming as the coquette.
-Molière, Marivaux, Michel-Jean Sedaine, and Pierre Beaumarchais had no more accomplished interpreter, and in her career of half a century, besides many comedy roles of the older repertoire, she created fully a hundred parts in plays which owed success largely to her.
+Molière, Marivaux, Michel-Jean Sedaine, and Pierre Beaumarchais had her as an interpreter of their work, and in her career of half a century, besides many comedy roles of the older repertoire, she created fully a hundred parts in plays which owed success largely to her.
 She also helped educate foreign actors, among them the Swedish actors Charlotta Eriksson and Emilie Högquist.
-For her farewell performance she selected Elmire in Tartuffe, and Silvia in Jeu de l'amour et du hasard, two of her most popular roles; and for her benefit, a few days after, Climène in Le Misanthrope and Araminthe in Les Femmes savantes.
+For her farewell performance she selected Elmire in Tartuffe, and Silvia in Jeu de l'amour et du hasard, two of her most popular roles; and a few days after, Climène in Le Misanthrope and Araminthe in Les Femmes savantes.